Can Sugary Drinks Make a High-Protein Diet Less Beneficial?

 Protein is a name given to a collection of chemical blocks known as amino acids.
 These amino acids combine to make proteins.
 They have different functions like repairing body tissues, muscle recovery and breaking down food.
 There are three categories of amino acids:

 These are the essential amino acid requirements of your body.
-According to FDA studies, a person should have at least 50 g of protein in a 2000 calorie diet.
+A person should have at least 50 g of protein in a 2000-calorie diet.
 This 50g is the essential requirement of the body and should include these nine essential proteins.

 Sugary drinks have high GI level carbs which instantly digest in your body to raise energy levels.
 It is prevalent among athletes, such as runners, to consume low-sugar beverages, such as energy drinks, to get instant energy for their next sprint or acceleration race.
 However, many of us with sedentary lifestyles also reach out for an energy drink.